Joel5212/Calculator-Kit/README.md

 **Required Must-have Stories**

-- [x] Main Menu - User navigate to the calculator user wants to use
+- [x] Main Menu - User can navigate to the calculator user wants to use
    - [x] Simple calculator
    - [x] Geometry calculator
    - [x] Matrix calculator